untillpro/scm4j/scm4j-vcs-api/README.md

 	This will include VCS API (IVCS, LWC) and abstract test to your project.
 - implement IVCS interface
 	- IVCS implementation should be separate object which normally holds all VCS-related data within
-	- Normally IVCSRepositoryWorkspace instance is passed to constructor and stores within IVCS implementation.
+	- Normally IVCSRepositoryWorkspace instance is passed to constructor and stored within IVCS implementation.
-	- Use IVCSRepositoryWorkspace.getLockedWorkingCopy() to obtain LWC to execute VCS-related operation which requires to be execute in separate folder.
-Note: if IVCSRepositoryWorkspace.getLockedWorkingCopy() was called then IVCSLockedWorkingCopy.close() method must be called.
+	- Use IVCSRepositoryWorkspace.getLockedWorkingCopy() to obtain LWC to execute VCS-related operation which requires to be executed in separate folder.
+	- Note: if IVCSRepositoryWorkspace.getLockedWorkingCopy() was called then IVCSLockedWorkingCopy.close() must be called.
 LWC close() call is checked by Abstract Test.
 Example:
 	```java
 	public class GitVCS implements IVCS {
 		IVCSRepositoryWorkspace repo;